Zelenskyy denies Ukrainian city of Bakhmut occupied by Russian forces

 Russian Defense Minister Sergei Shoigu has said that seizing the city would allow Russia to press its offensive farther into the Donetsk region, one of the four Ukrainian provinces that Moscow illegally annexed in September.

-Elise Morton reported from London and Susie Blann from Kyiv, Ukraine.
-Zeke Miller contributed to this report from Hiroshima, Japan.
+Elise Morton reported from London, and Susie Blann from Kyiv, Ukraine.
+Elaine Kurtenbach and Adam Schreck contributed to this report from Hiroshima.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine